 Pledge $5,000 or more

 You will be prominently featured on our home page for three years and you will receive an AppsAmuck site license.
 This is your chance to get in front of cutting edge mobile developers.
 Plus you get everything from Reward #11.Estimated delivery:

 Pledge $6,000 or more

 0 backers Limited (2 left of 2)

 Reward #13: Book one of us anywhere in the world* to your organization/group to do a Coding for Entrepreneurs training weekend (3 days of Intensive Training, not including travel).
 Additional charge for overseas travel.
 Please allow 3 months in advance for bookings.
 We will discuss options. *Send me a message first if you are unsure if one of us will travel to your country.
-Plus you get everything from Reward #12.Estimated delivery:Add $2,500 USD to ship outside the US
+Plus you get everything from Reward #12.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)

 Reward #14: INTEGRATION PARTNER

 We will work with your engineering team to integrate your products/services with AppsAmuck's.
 This could lead to a re-sale/OEM deal or other deep integration.
 You can also help define features that further enhance this opportunity.
 Of course you'll also be prominently featured on our home page, for a year, as a sponsor of the project.
 Plus you get everything from Reward #13.Estimated delivery:

 - (30 days)